avans-devops/devops-workshops-MadNelis/README.md

 // Start the container
 3. docker start frontend

-// Create the container from standard mongo image
+// Create the container from standard mongo image.
+Run in parent folder (or from wherever the data folder is)
-1. docker create --name mongo --network mynetwork -p 27017:27017 mongo
+1. docker create --name mongo --network mynetwork -v `pwd`/data:/data/db -p 27017:27017 mongo
 // Start the container
 2. docker start mongo